Presenter(s): Kelly Finch, Linda Freeman, Anne Lucietto

 Training is expensive in terms of money and time.
 How do you make sure you’ll get the results you need – the workforce skills required to meet your company’s performance objectives?
-In this webinar, we will walk you the process of identifying training objectives and performance expectations, preparing people beforehand, and managing post-training performance to maximize results.
-He’ll also discuss the benefits of different types of training and explain the difference between certificates and certification.
-Webinar participants will also gain access to a learning resource and template for improving the results from training
+In this on-demand webinar, we walk you through the process of identifying training objectives and performance expectations, preparing people beforehand, and managing post-training performance to maximize results.
+We also discuss the benefits of different types of training and explain the difference between certificates and certification.

 There is a direct link between the amount of leadership training received by leaders and their motivation scores.
 It is possible to measure leadership effectiveness and motivation, to identify and solve issues.
-This webinar, we will take an in-depth look at both surveys and their standout findings, and will offer employees and employers perspective on how to stay competitive through effective plant workforce recruitment, retention, and development.
+In this on-demand webinar, we will take an in-depth look at two surveys and their standout findings, and will offer employees and employers perspective on how to stay competitive through effective plant workforce recruitment, retention, and development.

 Presenter(s): Rob Bishop

 It is human nature to surround ourselves with those whom we share commonalities with, but the strongest teams are made of diverse members.
-Often teams of engineers can quickly achieve a goal, but is the result the best result?
+Often, teams of engineers can quickly achieve a goal, but is the result the best result?
 Diversity is about all of the things that make us individuals, from our experiences and education to our personality traits.
-This Webinar will explore how teams can be formed and enabled to achieve their full potential.
-This approach works for project teams as well as for departments or long term matrix teams.
+This on-demand webinar explores how teams can be formed and enabled to achieve their full potential.
+This approach works for project teams as well as for departments or long-term matrix teams.

 Presenter(s): Richard Wood